antarctica/lantern/docs/stores.md

 - updating any relevant records and the head commit as described in the creation process

 <!-- pyml disable md028 -->
+> [!WARNING]
+> Cached stores are branch and GitLab instance specific.
+Changing either will automatically invalidate the cache to
+> avoid inconsistency errors.
+Separate, or replacement, (non-cached) stores SHOULD be used to switch branches.

-> [!IMPORTANT]
+> [!WARNING]
-> Caches do not support renaming or deleting records within the related remote repository.
-If detected when refreshing,
+> If deleted, renamed or moved records are detected when refreshing, the cache is automatically purged and recreated in
-> the cache is automatically purged and recreated in full to ensure consistency.
+> full to ensure consistency.

 > [!NOTE]
 > Where 50 or more commits have passed since the last cache update, the local cache will also be purged and recreated